MariellaPaulino/HearingResources/UserStories.md

 User Stories:
 (1) As a parent of a child with hearing loss, I want to be able to find hearing services for my child within my area.
 (2) As a parent I want to be able to access the certifications and resume of the therapist that I would like my child to interact with.
-(3) As a young professional who is making the tranfer from
+(3) As a young professional who is making the tranfer from work and request blah blah blah (just saved and closed!)